 Lecture Notes

-Analyzing Binary Executable files such as ELF.
+Analyzing Binary Executable files.
 Focus on static analysis, calling conventions and decompilation.

 Download here